-Wiley rarely engages in agency or principal cross transactions; however, Wiley obtains client consent for such transactions prior to execution.
+Wiley may in agency or principal cross transactions; however, Wiley obtains client consent for principal transactions prior to execution.
+Agency and Principal cross transactions are agreed to within the terms of the Investment Advisory Services Agreement.
 Client may revoke, in writing, this consent for agency or principal cross transactions at any time.
 Additionally, to the extent Wiley acts as a principal and engages in a principal cross transaction, Wiley will obtain the Client's permission for such transaction prior to the execution of such transaction.